neondatabase/website/content/docs/README.md

 </CodeTabs>
 `````

-To display the tab that contains the plain text and code block, set `plain` label as an example above.
+To display the tab that contains the plain text and code block, set `content` label as an example above.

 <details>
 <summary>Examples</summary>